Dana94/2019-website/blog/2021-01-01-binary-search.md

 }
 ```

 The `insertHelper` is what does all the work.
-It includes the `start` and `end` values indicating the start and end index that we need to keep track of to know when to stop searching the array.
+It includes the `start` and `end` values indicating the start and end index that we need to keep track in order to know when to stop searching the array.

 ```js
 function insertHelper(array, start, end, value) {